iomoath/yara-scanner/README.md

 # Yara Scanner
 #### yara-scanner

-YaraScanner is a file pattern matching tool based on YARA rules.
+YaraScanner is a file pattern-matching tool based on YARA rules.